Skip to Content

 • Construction Law

-Chris represents owners, contractors, subcontractors, suppliers and design professionals in connection with all aspects of private and public projects, from contract negotiation to enforcing and defending contract, mechanics lien, stop payment notice, bond and other statutory claims.
+Chris represents owners, contractors, subcontractors, material suppliers and design professionals in connection with all aspects of private and public projects, from contract negotiation to enforcing and defending contract, mechanics lien, stop payment notice, bond and other statutory claims.
 These projects include commercial and industrial complexes, federal and state government projects, universities and schools, theaters, hospitals, retail stores, hotels, office buildings, restaurants and solar power projects.
 Clients include notable general contractors, specialty trade contractors, commercial property owners, design and architectural firms, and material suppliers and manufacturers in a wide variety of industries.

 • Business Law

 Chris is uniquely well-equipped to counsel all types of business in a wide variety of legal issues.
 He provides a broad range of legal services to protect and grow a company in every stage of the business life cycle, including: the proper formation of the appropriate business entity; drafting and negotiating all types of contracts to manage risk; protecting trademarks, copyrights and other intellectual property; resolving claims before litigation; prosecuting and defending business-related litigation; collections; restructuring debt; enforcing judgments; and protecting creditors’ rights in bankruptcy.
-Chris is also an Adjunct Professor of Business Law at the David Nazarian College of Business and Economics and Graduate Business Program at California State University, Northridge, where for more than fifteen years, he has taught subjects including contracts, commercial law, civil procedure, alternative dispute resolution, negotiation, remedies, negligence, agency and employment, and intentional torts such a defamation, trespass, nuisance, commercial misappropriation, and fraud.
+Chris is also an Adjunct Professor of Business Law at the David Nazarian College of Business and Economics and Graduate Business Program at California State University, Northridge, where for more than twenty years, he has taught subjects including contracts, commercial law, civil procedure, alternative dispute resolution, negotiation, remedies, negligence, agency and employment, and intentional torts such a defamation, trespass, nuisance, commercial misappropriation, and fraud.
 Chris was named the 2015-2016 “Educator of the Year” by Credit Management Association (CMA), the largest then affiliate of the National Association of Credit Management (NACM).

 • Commercial Law and Creditors’ Rights